Robust invention ecosystems ensure:

 The Foundation works in the U.S. to increase access to invention education and entrepreneurship programs for impact inventors.

-In developing countries, we provide educational opportunities and support programs for inventors creating scalable and sustainable technologies that improve the lives of the poor.
+In India and East Africa, we provide educational opportunities and support programs for inventors creating scalable and sustainable technologies that improve the lives of the poor.

-We are strengthening invention ecosystems in both the U.S. and developing countries to support pathways for inventors and inventions to take ideas to impact.
+We are strengthening invention ecosystems in both the U.S. and India and East Africa to support pathways for inventors and inventions to take ideas to impact.

 Since our founding, we have invested over $300 million in organizations supporting impact invention.
 Learn more about the projects we fund.